 Since I had the camera the week, I got to experiment with the various features and menus.
 The E-M1 has an overwhelming number of menu options.
-It seemed daunting at first but the various on-camera prompts helped me find my way through them.
-Unlike the Fuji X-T1 which has a lot of manual control knobs, the E-M1 is more like my Nikon.
+It seemed daunting at first, but the different on-camera prompts helped me find my way through them.
+Unlike the Fujifilm X-T1 which has a lot of manual control knobs, the E-M1 is more like my Nikon.
 Changing camera settings required me to stare at the read LCD while turning a camera dial.
 It's not a failing of the E-M1.
 This is how most DSLR cameras work.
-I just like the knobs and dials of the X-T1 more.
+I like the knobs and dials of the Fujifilm X-T1 more.

-I had a chance to shoot flowers, food, and people during the 6 days.
-The micro 4/3 12-35 mm lens gives the same viewpoint as 24-70mm lens on a 35mm format.
-Just wide enough for some landscape and groups photos but close enough for portrait shots.
+I had a chance to shoot flowers, food, and people during the six days.
+The µ 4⁄3 12-35 mm lens present the same field of view as a 24-70mm lens on a 35mm FF camera -- just wide enough for some landscape and groups photos but close enough for portrait shots.

-The lens and camera took excellent shots but I felt that I did not like the quality of the background blur (booked).
-Something just didn't feel right.
+The lens and the camera took excellent shots, but I felt that I did not like the quality of the background blur (booked).
+Something didn't feel right.

 As I mentioned the bokeh was not attractive.

-As with the Fuji X-T1, the E-M1 has built-in wi-fi and iOS software.
+As with the Fujifilm X-T1, the Olympus OM-D E-M1 has built-in wi-fi and iOS software.
 Using the Olympus Image Share app I connected the E-M1 to my iPhone.
 I was able to control the E-M1 and snap some photos as well as download images to my iPhone (or iPad).
-I don't recall the details, but I feel the Fuji app was easier to set up and use, especially when it came to geotagging.
+I don't recall the details, but I feel the Fujifilm app was easier to set up and use, especially when it came to geotagging.